-Over the last ten years, Oracle Cancer Trust has granted awards for a range of pioneering early-stage research projects.
+Over the last ten years, Oracle Cancer Trust has granted over £5m in funding pioneering early-stage research projects.
 These have paved the way for larger clinical trials to take place to test new drugs, new treatments and new techniques to combat head and neck cancer.

 Oracle is currently supporting five broad areas of research:

-- corsi trading roma Gene/viral therapies – combining radio, chemotherapy and viruses, which are particularly effective at killing cancer cells but have little or no effect on normal, healthy tissue
+- Gene/viral therapies – combining radio, chemotherapy and viruses, which are particularly effective at killing cancer cells but have little or no effect on normal, healthy tissue

-- go to link Improved imaging – improving the quality of scanning to more accurately assess the size and appearance of tumours and to target treatment
+- Improved imaging – improving the quality of scanning to more accurately assess the size and appearance of tumours and to target treatment

 - Targeted radiation therapy – to target treatment precisely and avoid healthy tissue damage